Connect with others who understand.

 Diagnosing narcolepsy without cataplexy also relies heavily on the process of differential diagnosis.
 A health care provider may consider the possibility of other sleep disorders — including idiopathic hypersomnia, insufficient sleep syndrome, or problems related to working nights — when diagnosing type 2 narcolepsy.

 To be officially diagnosed with type 2, a person must have experienced three months of excessive daytime sleepiness that cannot be explained by another condition or medication.
-They must also have a positive MSLT sleep study.
+They must also have a positive MSLT sleep study test result.

 Secondary Narcolepsy